OrsoEric/robot-ros2-Industrious-Resonance/log-lp-n100-8gb-ollama.md

 eval rate:            7.08 tokens/s
 ```

-My glob, he pulled a thinking model, it overthings so, SO much as to make it useless.
+My glob, he pulled a thinking model, it overthinks so, SO much as to make it useless.